 Interest Rate is Higher than Most Banks

-The interest rate is up to 4% per annum for balances deposited into the UpSave account with no maintaining balance required.
-The interest fee for Fast/Fast Plus Account is 0.75% per annum.
-Please be advised that there’s an update though on the interest of Upsave accounts on the CIMB website.
+The interest rate is up to 2.5% per annum for balances deposited into the UpSave account with no maintaining balance required and 2.6% for GSave Accounts.
+The interest fee for Fast and Fast Plus Accounts is 0.50% and 0.75% per annum.

 Free Life Insurance

 They do offer as of the time of update (June 14, 2021) FREE Life Insurance coverage of up to PHP 250,000 by just maintaining a minimum average daily balance of PHP 5,000.
 No medical check-up is required.